te-papa/personas/persona-george.markdown

 ##About George
 I’m into sports and the outdoors, tech and New Zealand history.
 I’m pretty passionate about my hobbies!
 You’d call me an outdoorsy traditionalist.
 I’m fairly literate and I know my way around the internet – self-taught, largely.
 I don’t use social media though, it’s a waste of time.
 I’m not particularly invested in Te Papa, but I’ll be stoked if you have information on my hobby.
-That’s what I spend most time online searching for.
+I spend most of my time online researching my subject of interest.
 I like pictures and videos and things I can take away or do things with.
 I don’t want to read heaps of academic-sounding stuff, but I’m happy to read in-depth about a subject that interests me.

 ##Attributes